ChenGiuseppe/PyMM/README.md

 <br></br>

 ### eig
 **eig** is a tool to analyse the perturbed electronic states corresponding eigenvectors after the MD-PMM calculation.
 Given the dynamic nature of these states during the simulation, a straightforward description can be difficult.
-Therefore we provide three graphical representations which combined can present a clearer picture to the user.
+Therefore we provide three graphical representations which can be combined to present a clear picture of their behavior.

 #### **ESSENTIAL ANALYSIS**
 The contributions arising from two unperturbed states, to a selected unperturbed state, are plotted against each other.